paulheider/YouDoneBro/README.md

 and save all timers to disk.
 The pop-up tells you the new file's name.
 The 'save' button requires a long-press.

+A count of group members is displayed near the outside edge of each category.
+You can adjust the tally for each group using the +/- buttons beside the count.

 For more information or to post bugs, issues, and recommendations, please visit the app's GitHub pages:
 - https://github.com/paulheider/YouDoneBro